Machu Picchu Tours and Travel Guide

 More Than Just a Destination

 A trip to Machu Picchu is never just a trip to Machu Picchu.
 Rather, it is a journey that can and should include colonial towns, religious art, ancient ruins, Andean treks, and breathtaking vistas.
 Traveling along the Inca Trail to Machu Picchu is one of the more daunting but rewarding experiences in all of travel, so it is best to plan well to ensure a fulfilling trip.
-See our comprehensive Machu Picchu planning tips guide for help getting started!
+See our comprehensive guide for planning a trip to Machu Picchu for top tips to help you get started!

 Things to Know Before You Go